kbrisso/ai-base/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Installing and running application in dev
+Currently, there is no installation package because project is under active development.

 This is developed using:
 Node version v21.7.1
 Python version 3.11.0

-Currently, there is no installation package because project is under active development.
+The main Electron project is in the root folder, The llmware-wrapper is the Python bridge to the llmware API.

 If you want to try it in dev, clone the repo and then run npm install in the root directory.

 Run npm install in the llmware-wrapper directory

 Set up a virtual environment in the llmware-wrapper directory.
+There is a requirements text file to help with that.

+THere is a properties file in the llmware-wrapper directory to set your Python path for python-shell to use.

 There is a 10-minute timeout on queries that is set in the code

 ## Roadmap

-The feature list is the following
-Library creation and edit.
-Searching of libraries.
-File and directory filtering, easy drill down.
-Searchable metadata related to the libraries and files.
-Export of database to JSON so it cn be backed up.
-Archiving of entire libraries safely so tht original files are not damaged.
-Archived libraries will still be searchable so that finding archived files and directories is easy to do.
-UnArchiving of libraries safely.

-See the [open issues](https://github.com/kbrisso/file-base/issues) for a full list of proposed features (and known issues).
+Add database support to be able to save model, prompt, context, query and response.
+Installation package.

 <p align="right">(<a href="#top">back to top</a>)</p>